spinnaker/dcd-spec/PIPELINE_TEMPLATES.md

 One potential confusing part about Pipeline Templates are the differences between Variables and Parameters.
-Variables are a concept for Pipeline Templates only and are not available at pipline execution runtime, as they're only used during Jinja templating.
+Variables are a concept for Pipeline Templates only and are not available at pipeline execution runtime, as they're only used during Jinja templating.

 Variables are can be used to help build stages and modify the stage graph prior